-- he or she has a fever, or is very ill with diarrhoea and vomiting.
+- he or she has a fever, or is very ill with diarrhea and vomiting.
 You can talk to your doctor about making another appointment once your baby has recovered - he or she is allergic to any of the ingredients of the vaccine, or has had an allergic reaction to a previous dose of the vaccine.
-Tell your doctor about any allergies that your baby has before he or she is vaccinated.
-Note: the vaccine does not contain eggs - the baby's mother was taking immunosuppressant medications during pregnancy or while breastfeeding.
+Tell your doctor about any allergies that your baby has before he or she is vaccinated - the baby's mother was taking immunosuppressant medications during pregnancy or while breastfeeding.
 You can talk to your doctor if you are unsure about any medications that you take.